nickyiliwang0000/h/react-and-firebase/reusable-components.md

 ```
 Here, the `name` prop is being passed to the `FeaturedPark` component and should render in our browser wherever the code has `{props.name}`.

-### Destructuring simple components
+### Destructuring function components

-In our [state v. props lesson](https://github.com/HackerYou/bootcamp-notes/blob/master/react-and-firebase/state-vs.-props.md), we showed how to destructure props in a complex component.
-You can also destructure props in a simple component.
+In our [state v. props lesson](https://github.com/HackerYou/bootcamp-notes/blob/master/react-and-firebase/state-vs.-props.md), we showed how to destructure props in a class component.
+You can also destructure props in a function component.

 Give a props object that looks like this:
 ```jsx